4W4I5/Semester-5-Notes/DB/DB 12 September, 2023.md

 		- Super key
 			- Primary key which can consist of other keys that might be used as a primary key themselves
 		- Candidate key
+			- Makes searching more efficient
+			- Can extract primary key from this key as well
 		-